Walt Disney World Resort Parks

 Typhoon LagoonAn incredible day out that the whole family can enjoy.
 A tropical paradise.
 Find out more

-No matter what time of year you choose to visit Walt Disney World Resort, there are always plenty of different things going on aside from the usual parks and attractions.
-Take a look at what you can experience for the rest of 2017.
+No matter what time of year you choose to visit Walt Disney World Resort in Florida, there are always plenty of different things going on over and above the Disney Parks and attractions.
+Take a look at what you can experience in 2018.

-September – November (31 August-13 November): Epcot International Food & Wine Festival — Savour fine wines and delicious cuisine during the Epcot International Food & Wine Festival, featuring live entertainment, guest chefs, culinary demonstrations, seminars and winemaker dinners.
+September – November 2018 (Dates to be confirmed): Epcot® International Food & Wine Festival — Savour fine wines and delicious cuisine during the Epcot International Food & Wine Festival, featuring live entertainment, guest chefs, culinary demonstrations, seminars and winemaker dinners.

-Early November 2017 – Early January 2018: Holiday Season – No-one celebrates the festive holidays like Mickey and friends, Walt Disney World Resort is a magical wonderland during the holiday season, with dazzling lights, festive carols and even snow flurries.
+Early November 2018 – Early January 2019: Holiday Season – No-one celebrates the festive holidays like Mickey and friends, Walt Disney World Resort in Florida is a magical wonderland during the holiday season, with dazzling lights, festive carols and even snow flurries.
 This is generally considered the best time of year to visit.
-Throughout Walt Disney World Resort there are themed parades, visits by Santa, amazing decorations, unique holiday performances, special dining and hard-ticketed events.
+Throughout Walt Disney World Resort in Florida there are themed parades, visits by Santa, amazing decorations, unique holiday performances, special dining and hard-ticketed events.

-It’s not just the parks that get the festive treatment; take a visit to some of the resort hotels too.
-The Grand Floridian has a life-size gingerbread house on display in the lobby, selling all manner of delicious treats.
+It’s not just the Disney Parks that get the festive treatment; take a visit to some of the Disney Resort Hotels too.
+The Disney’s Grand Floridian Resort & Spa has a life-size gingerbread house on display in the lobby, selling all manner of delicious treats.

-New for this year’s holiday season at Disney’s Hollywood Studios is Sunset Seasons Greeting.
-From the 9 November to 31 December Sunset Boulevard is transformed by falling snow, telling a tale of Christmas through the eyes of Mickey Mouse, the Muppets and of course, everyone’s favourite snowman Olaf.
+Visit Disney’s Hollywood Studios to experience Sunset Seasons Greeting.
+Sunset Boulevard is transformed by falling snow, telling a tale of Christmas through the eyes of Mickey Mouse, the Muppets and of course, everyone’s favourite snowman Olaf.

 What can you expect from Disney in the future?

-Toy Story Land will open in Summer 2018; watch this space to find out the date which is coming soon.
-Explore Andy’s backyard as you’re shrunk to the size of a toy, with all your favourites from this popular movie franchise including Woody and Buzz.
+Disney have confirmed that Toy Story Land will open on 30 June 2018, explore Andy’s backyard as you’re shrunk to the size of a toy, with all your favourites from this popular movie franchise including Woody and Buzz.
 There’ll be two new attractions in Toy Story Land, a family coaster called the Slinky Dog Dash and Alien Swirling Saucers where aliens are trying to capture your vehicle with ‘the Claw’.

 Star Wars-themed Resort